K-cermak/Enplated-Email/README.md

 ### FAQ

-#### Is Enplated Email supported in other languages (Node.js, Python...?)
+#### Is Enplated Email supported in other languages (Node.js, Python...)?
 - Enplated Email currently only works with PHP.
-However, if you want to, transferring it to another language shouldn't be that problem.
+However, if you want to, transferring it to another language shouldn't be a problem.

-#### Where is Enplated Email not best to be used?
+#### In which situations is Enplated Email not the best option?
 - Enplated Email is primarily designed as an engine for generating notification emails (account creation, password change, support request response, etc.).
 - It can be more complicated to use it for newsletters or e-shop order recaps.
-But of course it can be used for anything!
+But of course it can be used for anything.

 ---